Maghnie/docs/engineers/artificial-intelligence.md

    17. `/message/operating`

-       The datapoint displays messages about a devices' operation.
+       The datapoint displays messages about a device's operation.

    18. `/message/presence`